-Serbia: New energy strategy and future energy mix, RES vs conventional power gen5.
-December 2014. / News Serbia Energy
+Serbia: New energy strategy and future energy mix, RES vs conventional power gen, News Serbia Energy

 RES power gen lobbyists often argue with conventional power generation experts and compare the prices of new power plants using renewable sources of energy (be it wind, solar, biomass, small hydro, geothermal or any other) with the prices either from the “new generation” of thermal power plants (which are likely to range from €7-€9 per kWh) or for investments into revitalization of old power plants to increase their environmental standards.
 This lead to a serious competition between fossil fuels and renewables and will have to result in relevant officials rethinking and revising Serbia’s energy strategy.